 Domestic violence situations can potentially result in serious harm, injury, or death for anyone involved.
 Child welfare professionals must take precautions when providing service to families experiencing domestic violence.
-These resources describe the risk factors and special safety precautions child welfare workers may need to take when working with families affected by domestic violence, including State and local examples.
+These resources describe the risk factors and special safety precautions child welfare workers may need to take when in the field, especially when working with families affected by domestic violence.
+Resources include State and local examples.

 Social Work Safety